Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 05.md

 ## Post-Combat
 - Camille
-	- Heals Cal back to full with ==Healing Word==
+	- Heals Cal back to full with <span style="color:rgb(197, 124, 22)">Healing Word</span>
-	- Tries to heal Vallen with ==Cure Wounds==, but the spell doesn't affect undead or constructs 💀 so they just pass him a healing potion instead
+	- Tries to heal Vallen with <span style="color:rgb(197, 124, 22)">Cure Wounds</span>, but the spell doesn't affect undead or constructs 💀 so they just pass him a healing potion instead